ONE-CLICK CASHFLOW Analysis TOOLKIT

 Trust vs Personal Ownership: Side-by-Side Cashflow & Holding Cost Analysis

-Quantify how much extra cash a trust burns on the same property and model both structures in PropMax before you buy.
+Quantify how much extra cash a trust burns on the same property before you buy.

 Trust vs Personal Ownership: Side-by-Side Cashflow & Holding Cost Analysis